apache/airflow/TESTING.rst

 as convenient as the one-click "play button" in PyCharm, the IDE can be configured to do this in two clicks.

-1. Add Breeze as an "External Tool"
+1. Add Breeze as an "External Tool":

   a.
 From the settings menu, navigate to Tools > External Tools
   b.
 Click the little plus symbol to open the "Create Tool" popup and fill it out:

+    * Program: `breeze`
+    * Arguments: `testing tests $FilePathRelativeToProjectRoot$`
+    * Working Directory: `$ProjectFileDir$`

 .. image:: images/pycharm/pycharm_create_tool.png
     :align: center
     :alt: Installing Python extension

-2. Add the tool to the context menu
+2. Add the tool to the context menu:

  a.
 From the settings menu, navigate to Appearance & Behavior > Menus & Toolbars > Project View Popup Menu
  b.
 Click on the list of entries where you would like it to be added.
-Right above or below
-     "Project View Popup Menu Run Group" may be a good choice, you can drag and drop this list to rearrange the placement later as desired.
+Right above or below "Project View Popup Menu Run Group" may be a good choice, you can drag and drop this list to rearrange the placement later as desired.
  c.
 Click the little plus at the top of the popup window
  d.
 Find your "External Tool" in the new "Choose Actions to Add" popup and click OK.
-If you
-     followed the image above, it will be at External Tools > External Tools > Breeze
+If you followed the image above, it will be at External Tools > External Tools > Breeze

-  e.
-Note: That only adds the option to that one menu.
-If you would like to add it to the context
-     menu when right-clicking on a tab at the top of the editor, for example, follow the steps above again and place it in the "Editor Tab Popup Menu"
+ **Note:** That only adds the option to that one menu.
+If you would like to add it to the context menu when right-clicking on a tab at the top of the editor, for example, follow the steps above again and place it in the "Editor Tab Popup Menu"

 .. image:: images/pycharm/pycharm_add_to_context.png
     :align: center